dime-project/dime-cloud/README.md

 * dime-dnsregister

-   Contains the dns server adapted for dime-dns.
+   Adapter for dns server to allow di.me dns support.
+   Requires to install Power-DNS in addition.

 ### Documentation